omegalabsinc/omegalabs-anytoany-bittensor/README.md

 ## Acknowledgements 🙏

-Thank you to Nous Research [finetuning subnet repo](https://github.com/NousResearch/finetuning-subnet), [MyShell](https://github.com/myshell-ai/MyShell-TTS-Subnet), and [Impel](https://github.com/impel-intelligence/dippy-bittensor-subnet) for the structure of the miner chain model upload and validator comparison scoring logic!
+Thank you to [Nous Research](https://github.com/NousResearch/finetuning-subnet), [MyShell](https://github.com/myshell-ai/MyShell-TTS-Subnet), and [Impel](https://github.com/impel-intelligence/dippy-bittensor-subnet) for the structure of the miner chain model upload and validator comparison scoring logic!